eagle-io/docs/source/api/resources/devices.rst

 Retrieve all devices
 --------------------
-Retrieve a list of all devices visible to the authenticated user.
+Retrieve a list of all devices available to the authenticated API key.
 Optionally *filter* by attribute values.

 Arguments